rust-lang/rfcs/text/0000-cfg-path-version.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

+The ability to have optional cargo dependencies is out of scope for this RFC.

 1. What should the flags be named?
 This can be deferred to after the RFC if need be so that we may gain usage experience.